 Incident Communication Principle: Transparent communication during incidents and beyond

 This agile value Customer collaboration over contract negotiation is all about working with your customers to provide the best product and experience possible.
-To us, this means having proper feedback channels set up so customers can voice concerns and alert you of any issue they are having (using tools like Jira Service Desk, Twitter, etc.).
+To us, this means having proper feedback channels set up so customers can voice concerns and alert you of any issue they are having (using tools like Jira Service Management, Twitter, etc.).
 World-class companies understand that customers are expecting a response to their feedback and want to be involved when it comes to making improvements to your product and your incident response process.
 Some empathy and an explanation goes a long way – and customers are not timid to ask for it – as shown through these tweets:

 This also means maintaining transparency around your uptime so users know exactly what they are getting when they sign-up.
 When you sign-up for a cloud service, you're trusting that service to be reliable.
 It is not always a physical contract, but rather an inherent contract negotiated between customer and service provider that when things go wrong, the two parties will collaborate to make sure things are resolved quickly and everyone is kept in the loop from investigation to resolution.
 Which brings us to our final value around responding to change...

 Incident Communication Principle: Agile retrospectives

 Even the best laid plans... well you know the rest.
 Remniscent of the agile value, Responding to change over following a plan, we know that even the most well-thought out plans will inevitably need to change both during and after an incident occurs.
 Agile is all about being able to pivot on the drop of a dime and getting quick and constant feedback that improves your product and culture.